voldien/hpm/test/hpmassert/README.md

 # Performance #
-The following is a list of tables of the performance result from using the 'hpmassert --perfomance' command.
+The following is a list of tables of the performance result from using the 'hpmassert --performance' command.

 ## Intel I7 2600k ##